jose-d/centos_mirror/README.md

-ATM, this script will mirror centos7 into `/repo/centos` using `rsync` from CTU repository.
+ATM, this script will mirror centos7 into `/repo/centos` using `rsync` from it4i repository.

 ## Example usage